samuelbarrett1234/40KLearn/README.md

 ## Installation Instructions

 This project relies on the Boost C++ libraries.
-Ensure they are installed, and the root of the Boost library directory is stored in the environment variable BOOST_DIR.
+Ensure they are installed and built.
+The root of the Boost library directory is stored in the environment variable BOOST_DIR.
 Ensure that the include files are in BOOST_DIR/boost, and that the built Boost binaries are in BOOST_DIR/stage/lib.

-We also require Python to be installed, with Pygame, Numpy and TensorFlow, and Boost's Python module needs to be built with this version of Python, in order for the Boost Python wrapper around the C++ classes to work.
+Furthermore, Python must be installed with Pygame, Numpy and TensorFlow.
+Note that Boost Python needs to be built with this version of Python, in order for the Boost Python wrapper around the C++ classes to work.
 We need the environment variable PYTHONPATH to point to the root directory of Python, and its DLL subdirectory, its include subdirectory, and its static library subdirectory.
 This is all just